 DC Health also routinely reviews vaccine inventory prior to approving an order.
-Inventory is reviewed to identify excess quantity on hand, usage trends and reconciliation with vaccine administration reports.
+Restrictions are set such that a new inventory must be added within two weeks of the date of order or else the order cannot be submitted.
+Inventory is reviewed to identify usage trends and reconciliation with vaccine administration reports.
 DC Health also reviews recent submissions of temperature monitoring reports to verify that equipment is maintaining the cold chain prior to approving a vaccine order.
 These steps may become automated reports created by the new immunization information system.